ChillGenXer/sapiens-server/README.md

 **Important**: Before deleting any old `sapiens-server` folder, ensure to back up any important data from `world_backups` and `log_backups`.

-Clone the repository into a directory called `sapiens-server` in the home directory of the user that will run the server:
+Run the clone command in the home directory and it will create a folder `sapiens-server` where the scripts will reside:

 ```bash
 git clone https://github.com/ChillGenXer/sapiens-server.git